softprops/pj/README.md

       "tea_time": true
     }

-Formatting json file and writing to anoter file.
+Formatting json from file and writing to another.

     pj -f path/to/in.json -o path/to/out.json